void-linux/void-docs/src/config/rc-files.md

 Sourced in runit stage 3.
 A shell script which can be used to specify tasks to be done during shutdown.

+## core-services

+Sourced in runit stage 1.
+A directory containing shell scripts that are run in alphabetical order when the machine boots up, before services are started.
+Useful for startup oneshots.